 Tribes and Schoolwide Behavior Management Plan

-Tribes is the process that all Hawthorne teachers use to build a collaborative culture in their classrooms.
+Tribes is the process that Hughes teachers use to build a collaborative culture in their classrooms.

 What is Tribes?